rebeccaju/finalproject/README.md

 The first method of character coding by most-associated clade resulted in a lambda value of 0.733, which shows moderate phylogenetic signal.
-The second method, in which association with each clade is treated as a separate binary trait, yielded \>0.9 lambda values for clades A, B, and C, suggesting strong phylogenetic signal.
-However, the lambda value for clade D association was 0.414, indicating a low phylogenetic signal.
+The second method, in which association with each clade is treated as a separate binary trait, yielded \>0.9 lambda values for clades A and B, suggesting strong phylogenetic signal.
+Association with clade C resulted in a 1.000 lambda value — however, as clade C is nearly ubiquitous across the tree due to incomplete sampling, this does not give any information on phylogenetic signal.
+The lambda value for clade D association was 0.414, indicating a low phylogenetic signal.
 Similarly, the third method considering the number of clades found in association led to a lamda value of 0.399, also showing low phylogenetic signal.

 ## Discussion